Abdullah736-Qazi/Speech-recognition-model/README.md

 Compiles the model with categorical cross-entropy loss, Adam optimizer, and accuracy metric.
 Trains the model for 100 epochs with a batch size of 512 and validation split of 20%.

-Evaluation
+Evaluation:

 The script plots the training and validation accuracy and loss curves to visualize the model's performance during training.

 Plots:

 Accuracy vs. Epochs: Shows the training and validation accuracy over the training process.
 Loss vs. Epochs: Shows the training and validation loss over the training process.

-Future Work
+Future Work:

-Experiment with different hyperparameters (e.g., number of epochs, LSTM units, dropout rate).
+Experiment with different hyperparameters ( number of epochs, LSTM units, dropout rate).
-Explore other feature extraction techniques (e.g., spectrograms, Mel spectrograms).
+Explore other feature extraction techniques ( spectrograms, Mel spectrograms).
 Evaluate the model performance with different emotion recognition datasets.
-Implement model evaluation metrics beyond accuracy (e.g., precision, recall, F1-score).
+Implement model evaluation metrics beyond accuracy ( precision, recall, F1-score).